 Finally, my findings show the heuristic productivity of the analysis of technicalities for a socio-legal approach to criminal law.
-Used as a method rather than as a theory (Riles 2016), the analysis of technicalities in the application of administrative or public law help us see situations, interactions, documents and people that otherwise would have been reduced to variables or to gaps between law-in-the-books and law-in-practice.
-When used to answer research questions traditionally associated to administrative or public law, thus associated with the state – its power, its sovereignty, its authority – we are able to grasp the complexities of the workings of the criminal justice system in practice rather than areas of opposition between the state, understood as an abstract entity, and laypeople.
-In the case of detentions in flagrante delicto in Chile, following them through their treatment by the criminal justice system allowed us to see that, despite intentions or perceptions, they are constructed through a series of practices that fictionalize their matter-of-factness.
-That these fictionalization practices are located both at the heart of the rule of law and at the margins of the society – affecting the poor and dealing with the bulk of low-level criminal offences – and are carried out through mundane practices of street-level bureaucrats, reminds us that vulnerability and power are not necessarily opposed but rather cohabit in the rough-and-tumble of everyday life (Das 2004).
-Looking at technicalities, especially at those that involve the rule of law as both guarantee of rights and potential of punishment, is a way of looking at this rough-and-tumble of everyday life.
-That police, prosecutors, judges, defense attorneys and clerks at the different involved offices can avoid the question of “how can I be so sure?” – the one that opened this text – in the case of flagrant crimes through specific “material-semiotic networks of controversy and dispute” (McGee 2015, 65) can inform us about questions of justice and rights as much as statistics on sentencing and doctrinarian discussions.
+Used as a method rather than as a theory (Riles 2016), the analysis of technicalities in the application of administrative or public law helps us interpret people, situations, interactions and documents that otherwise would have been reduced to variables or to gaps between law-in-the-books and law-in-practice.
+When this approach is used to answer research questions traditionally associated with administrative or public law, and thus with the state—its power, its sovereignty, its authority—we are able to grasp the complexities of the workings of the criminal justice system in practice, rather than as areas of opposition between the state, understood as an abstract entity, and laypeople.
+Following cases of detentions in flagrante delicto in Chile through their treatment by the criminal justice system allows us to see that, despite intentions or perceptions, they are constructed through a series of practices that fictionalize their matter-of-factness.
+These fictionalization practices are located both at the heart of the rule of law and at the margins of the society—affecting the poor and dealing with the bulk of low-level criminal offences—and are carried out through mundane practices of street-level bureaucrats.
+This reminds us that vulnerability and power are not necessarily opposed but rather cohabit in the rough-and-tumble of everyday life (Das 2004).
+Looking at technicalities, especially at those that involve the rule of law as both a guarantee of rights and the potential of punishment, is a way of looking at this rough-and-tumble of everyday life.
+That police, prosecutors, judges, defense attorneys and clerks at the different offices involved can avoid the question of “how can I be so sure?”—the one that opened this text—in the case of flagrant crimes through specific “material-semiotic networks of controversy and dispute” (McGee 2015, 65) can inform us about questions of justice and rights as much as can statistics on sentencing and doctrinaire discussions.

 References